vladopajic/go-actor/docs/common_hurdles.md

 }

 func(f *fooActor) Start() {	//  warning: calling fooActor.Start() will override fooActor.Actor.Start() method.
-	...  		    	//  therfore calling this method will not execute worker that was itended }				//  to be excuted with fooActor.
+	...  		    	//  therefore calling this method will not execute worker that was intended }				//  to be executed with fooActor.
-				//  if this method is necessery then make sure to call `f.Actor.Start()` manually here.
+				//  if this method is necessary then make sure to call `f.Actor.Start()` manually here.

 func(f *fooActor) Stop() { 	//  similar problem as described above.
 	...